dafishcode/seizure_dynamics/README.md

 'eigenspectra.ipynb' - calculates eigenspectra in empirical data and simulates eigenspectra power laws

 'metastability.ipynb' - calculating the number of metastable states and state transition dynamics

+'dimensionality.ipynb' - calculating the dimensionality of population dynamics in seizure network models, and visualising dimensionality measures using simulations.